The Writing Center has two locations: Summerville Campus, Allgood Hall, Room N204 & Health Sciences Campus, Greenblatt

-Before making your first appointment, sign up for an account with us by clicking the "Register for an Account" link on our Make an Appointment page.
+Before making your first appointment, sign up for an account with us by clicking the "Register for an Account" link on our scheduler.
 You must use your augusta.edu e-mail account to register successfully.
-After registering, log in and select the time that you would like to schedule.
+After registering, log into the schedule and select the time that you would like to schedule.
 In-person, live online chat, and written feedback online appointments can all be scheduled on the schedule.
 If all slots are full, graduate students and faculty only may also submit written feedback online appointments using our WuFoo form on our Graduate Student Services page.